SamuGG/repository-template/template-repo-docs/developer-guide.md

 rm -f .husky/pre-commit
 ```

+Husky updates the repository git configuration.
+Weh you run `cat .git/config` you should see `hooksPath = .husky`

 ## Linting Staged Changes

 Let's make sure that any code submitted to the repository is properly linted.